 The British Aggregates Association was formed in 1999 and is now firmly established as the voice of the UK’s independent SME quarry operators.
 The BAA is run on a daily basis by people experienced in all aspects of the minerals industry.
-The association provides essential support and advice in all health and safety, planning, technical and regulatory issues; whilst ensuring that the voice of the independent sector is heard at all levels of the UK and EU administrations.
+The association provides essential support and advice in all health and safety, planning, technical and regulatory issues; whilst ensuring that the voice of the independent sector is heard at all levels of the UK administrations.
 In addition to receiving highly skilled support, BAA members benefit from direct access to top decision makers in government.

 Since its formation BAA has developed extensive contacts within the UK Government and devolved administrations, the Civil Service and in Europe.